Non-Stationary Critical Phenomena: Expanding The Critical Point: Discussion

-The central contributions of our paper are threefold.
-First, by coarse-graining the system of bQSAPs in inertial frames where the limiting solutions are stationary, we derived an effective field theory, nsAMB, which allowed us to understand non-stationary active phase separation in terms of an \emph{unequal} tangent construction on an effective equilibrium bulk free energy.
-This explains what it means for phase-coexistence lines to cross spinodals, thermodynamically.
-Second, we use a self-consistent numerical scheme to compute the resulting phase-structure, showing how the critical point has expanded to a critical line, and how the region for which a Ginzburg criterion cannot be satisfied is similarly expanded from a single point to an extended region of phase space.
-Third, we use stochastic, particle-based, simulations and analysis of the system's fluctuating hydrodynamics to understand the pseudo-critical phases that arise, leading to novel examples of meso- and micro-phase separation, where noise is expressed across large emergent features, and with characteristic length-scales that are tuneable with control parameters of the system.
+The central contributions of our paper are threefold: \begin{enumerate} \item By considering bQSAPs in inertial frames where the limiting solutions are stationary, we derive an effective field theory, nsAMB, which allows us to understand nonstationary active phase separation in terms of an \emph{unequal} tangent construction on an effective equilibrium bulk free energy.
+This captures how fluxes between coexisting phases result in the movement of phase boundaries, and explains what it means for phase-coexistence lines to cross spinodals, thermodynamically. \item We use a self-consistent numerical scheme to compute the resulting phase-structure, showing how the critical point has expanded to a critical line, and how the region for which a Ginzburg criterion cannot be satisfied is similarly expanded from a single point to an extended region of phase space. \item We combine stochastic, particle-based, simulations with a treatment of the system's fluctuating hydrodynamics to analyse the different regimes of nonstationary phase-separation that result. \begin{enumerate} \item Where both coexistence densities are stable, we observe a type of macro-scale nonstationary phase-separation that displays anomalous coarsening. \item Where there is no valid Ginzburg criterion, we observe a type of pseudo-criticality, that has some, but not all, features of criticality.
+If only one coexistence density is stable, we see meso-scale fluctuating nonstationary phase-separation that has an emergent, characteristic lengthscale tunable by Pe.
+If there are no stable coexistence densities, we see a chaotic micro-scale form of fluctuating nonstationary phase-separation. \end{enumerate} \end{enumerate} Together, these points subvert several deep-rooted expectations from the study of stationary systems, both passive and active, and reflect the potentially wide-ranging consequences of inherent (as opposed to spontaneous) symmetry-breaking in models of active matter.